 The Yucatan peninsula has a rich biodiversity that is threatened by the development of the tourist industry.
 In Quintana Roo in only 35 years, the population grew 1220%!
 There are no management plans for most of the areas and the development is affecting the ecosystems as well as the fresh water supplies.
-The creation of Amigos de Sian Ka'an set a precedent for being the first non-governmental, non-profit association formed in Quintana Roo.
+All of this is negatively impacting the health of the reef, as there are more coral diseases, bleaching and erosion and many species are threatened or in imbalance.

 How will this project solve this problem?

-Amigos de Sian Ka'an is working on different projects along the Yucatan peninsula focusing on integrative management strategies and to influence environmental regulation.
-The different programs go from mapping coastal habitats in the Sian Ka'an Biosphere Reserve to develop integrative coral reef stress response plans, fostering the establishment of marine protected areas.
+There are several NGO's working on different projects along the Yucatan peninsula focusing on integrative management strategies and to influence environmental regulation.
+The different programs go from creating no-fishing zones in the whole state, to develop integrative coral reef stress response, monitoring the reefs and creating policies that will help the marine environment.

 Potential Long Term Impact